dotnet/csharplang/proposals/low-level-struct-improvements.md

 - Allow runtime to remove `unsafe` uses caused by limitations of lifetime defaults
 - Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

-## Detailed Design
-The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
-This document will describe the required changes to this document as a result of this proposal.
-Once accepted as an approved feature these changes will be incorporated into that document.

-### Compat Considerations
+## Compat Considerations
-The biggest challenge in the proposals presented here is they must be compatible with our existing span safety rules.
-That is the language can't introduce new lifetime safety errors for existing code patterns and that presents a challenge with several features.
+The biggest challenge in the proposals presented here is they must be compatible with our existing [span safety rules](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
+That is the language can't introduce new lifetime safety errors for existing code patterns and that presents a challenge with several of the proposed features.
+It's important to understand these challenges as they significantly impact the design of the features.

 To understand the challenges here let's first consider how `Span<T>` will look once `ref` fields are supported.

 <a name="new-span"></a>